-Very often, we get questions about how to go about Marketing and Personal Branding as a freelancer.
-Or what’s the importance of learning about Marketing.
+Very often, we get questions about how to go about digital marketing and personal branding as a freelancer.
+Or what’s the importance of learning about marketing.
 Other times, the questions concern how freelancers should approach the beginning of their careers.
-Even though we are experts in Marketing translation, we thought the right thing to do was ask a professional Marketer.
+Even though we are experts in marketing translation, we thought the right thing to do was ask a fellow professional marketer.
 And Sarah was the first person who came to mind!
-She’s an expert both in Marketing and in Translation.
+She’s an expert in both digital marketing and translation.
 Plus, she’s so fun to read and listen!
 We hope you enjoy this interview as much as we did.

 It all came along by chance, actually.
 I’ve always been crazy about languages, which is why I studied 6, on top of speaking English, Czech, and Slovak.
 I suck at maths, so had to do something I was good at to get good grades! :D.